 Writers looking for reasons to keep going when times are tough, should look no further than Arthur Conan Doyle’s early life in Southsea.
-It’s one reason I decided to celebrate him and his greatest creation Sherlock Holmes at Holmes Fest.
-His story of struggle, finding his way and eventual success is one to learn from.
+His story of struggle, finding his way and eventual success is one for every writer to learn from.

 In his autobiography, Memories and Adventures, Doyle talks about those early years after his arrival in Southsea.

 I made £154 the first year, and £250 the second, rising slowly to £800, which in eight years I never passed, so far as the medical practice went.
 In the first year the Income Tax paper arrived and I filled it up to show that I was not liable.
 They returned the paper with “Most unsatisfactory” scrawled across it.
 I wrote “I entirely agree” under the words, and returned it once more.
 For this little bit of cheek I was had up before the assessors, and duly appeared with my ledger under my arm.
 They could make nothing, however, out of me or my ledger, and we parted with mutual laughter and compliments.”

 So, what changed?
 Doyle confesses that he never imagined he’d be able to make a living from writing.
 In the early days, he was so poor he had no staff at his surgery on Elm Grove and cooked bacon over the gas lamp in the back room.
 But, he adds:

 In many ways my marriage marked a turning-point in my life.
 A bachelor, especially one who had been a wanderer like myself, drifts easily into Bohemian habits, and I was no exception… with the more regular life and the greater sense of responsibility, coupled with the natural development of brain-power, the literary side of me began slowly to spread until it was destined to push the other entirely aside.